Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 ## Homework

-Write a test that fails with `InsufficientInputAmount` error.
+Write a test that fails with an `InsufficientInputAmount` error.
 Keep in mind that there's a hidden bug 🙂